Thomas Brassey: "Railway mania"

 During the time Brassey was building the early French railways, Britain was experiencing what was known as the "railway mania", when there was massive investment in the railways.
 Large numbers of lines were being built, but not all of them were built to Brassey's high standards.
 Brassey was involved in this expansion but was careful to choose his contracts and investors so that he could maintain his standards.
-During the one year of 1845 he agreed no less than nine contracts in England, Scotland and Wales, with a mileage totalling over 340 mi.
+During the one year of 1845 he agreed to no less than nine contracts in England, Scotland and Wales, with a mileage totalling over 340 mi.
 In 1844 Brassey and Locke began building the Lancaster and Carlisle Railway of 70 mi, which was considered to be one of their greatest lines.
 It passed through the Lune Valley and then over Shap Fell.
 Its summit was 916 ft high and the line had steep gradients, the maximum being 1 in 75.
 To the south the line linked by way of the Preston–Lancaster line to the Grand Junction Railway.
 Two important contracts undertaken in 1845 were the Trent Valley Railway of 50 mi and the Chester and Holyhead line of 84 mi.
 The former line joined the London and Birmingham Railway at Rugby to the Grand Junction Railway south of Stafford providing a line from London to Scotland which bypassed Birmingham.
 The latter line provided a link between London and the ferries sailing from Holyhead to Ireland and included Robert Stephenson's tubular Britannia Bridge over the Menai Strait.
 Also in 1845 Brassey received contracts for the Caledonian Railway which linked the railway at Carlisle with Glasgow and Edinburgh, covering a total distance of 125 mi and passing over Beattock Summit.
 His engineer on this project was George Heald.
 That same year he also began contracts for other railways in Scotland, and in 1846 he started building parts of the Lancashire and Yorkshire Railway between Hull and Liverpool, across the Pennines.

 A contract for the Great Northern Railway was agreed in 1847, with William Cubitt as engineer-in-chief, although much of the work was done by William's son Joseph, who was the resident engineer.
 Brassey was the sole contractor for the line of 75.5 mi.
 A particular problem was met in the marshy country of The Fens in providing a firm foundation for the railway and associated structures.
 Brassey was assisted in solving the problem by one of his agents, Stephen Ballard.
 Rafts or platforms were made of layers of faggot-wood and peat sods.
 As these sank, they dispersed the water and so a firm foundation was made.
 This line is still in use and forms part of the East Coast Main Line.
 Also in 1847 Brassey began to build the North Staffordshire Railway.
 By this time the "railway mania" was coming to an end and contracts in Britain were becoming increasingly more difficult to find.
 By the end of the "railway mania", Brassey had built one-third of all the railways in Britain.